bitnami/charts/bitnami/rabbitmq/README.md

 ### Load custom definitions

 It is possible to [load a RabbitMQ definitions file to configure RabbitMQ](https://www.rabbitmq.com/management.html#load-definitions).
+Follow the steps below:

 Because definitions may contain RabbitMQ credentials, [store the JSON as a Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod).
 Within the secret's data, choose a key name that corresponds with the desired load definitions filename (i.e. `load_definition.json`) and use the JSON object as the value.